SudTechnology/sud-gip-auth-java/README.md

 ## System Requirements

-* JDK 1.8 or higher
+* Java 17 or higher

 * Maven 3.x or Gradle 4.x+